 Deep video analysis

-Similarly, machine learning engineers introduced deep learning framework DeepLink, which detects the clothing of Sitcom stars and matches it with similar garments from online shops.
+Similarly, machine learning engineers introduced a deep learning framework DeepLink, which detects the clothing of Sitcom stars and matches it with similar garments from online shops.
 The system uses several convolutional neural networks to analyze actors’ facial expressions, poses, movements, and clothing.

 Forecasting